 Baked Honey Garlic Chicken

 Oh my goodness Baked Honey Garlic Chicken is beyond wonderful!
 Chicken breast pieces are coated in Kikkoman Panko bread crumbs and baked.
 Then you make a lovely sauce with honey, Tamari low-sodium soy sauce, garlic, onion powder, and Sriracha hot chili sauce.
 The sauce was breathtaking!
 Really.
-While it’s pretty hot if you use a full tablespoon and a half of Sriracha sauce, the honey mellows it out so you are not overpowered by the heat.
+It’s pretty hot if you use a full tablespoon and a half of Sriracha sauce.
+But the honey mellows it out so you are not overpowered by the heat.
 Stir the sauce into the hot, baked chicken and top with green onions and sesame seeds.
 Then serve the chicken over rice.
 Yum, yum, triple yum!

 Instead of using a full tablespoon and a half of the sauce, I used only one tablespoon.
 It was dynamite.
 But I decided to drizzle the sauce over the chicken and only on about half of it.
 That way I saved half of the chicken for the kids in case they wouldn’t eat it with the sauce.